temporalio/documentation/docs/cli/cmd-options.md

 ## id-reuse-policy

-Allows the same Workflow Id to be used in a new Workflow Execution.
-Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.
+Allows the same Workflow Id to be used in a new Workflow Execution (AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning).

 ## input-file